 The IASP World Congress is the primary global collaborative opportunity for expert thinking related to suicide and suicide prevention, bringing together academics, researchers, practitioners, those with lived experience, diverse backgrounds, and innovators associated with suicide prevention efforts or working within suicide prevention related topics.
-We look forward to welcoming you.
+To all our delegates and presenters, we thank you for making the 2021 World Congress such a success.

 Our Logo Story